-- An interested party seeking access to an IAR shall submit a request to IATA in writing or electronically as offered by IATA, and such request shall include the specific reason for requesting access to the IAR. - IATA shall not provide IAR access to an interested party unless authorization for such access has been granted by the Operator that owns the IAR, as specified in IPM 9.6.2. - IATA shall not provide IAR access to an interested party that is subject to laws or other legal provisions that could potentially either: - result in the public release or public disclosure of the IAR; or (i) - (ii) otherwise compromise the security and confidentiality of the IAR. - IATA shall not provide IAR access to an interested party unless such party has entered into a non-disclosure agreement with IATA that specifies the binding conditions associated with having access to an IAR. - 9.9.5 IATA shall have a process to provide IAR access, including access to archived IARs, to entities other than an interested party as specified in IPM 9.9.1.
-Such process shall ensure: - access to the IAR(s) by the requestor is authorized by IATA; - (ii) the purpose and conditions of the use of the IAR(s) are authorized by IATA; - (iii) if applicable, information contained in the IAR(s) is de-identified by IATA; - (iv) such access is authorized by the Operator that owns the IAR(s).
+- 9.9.2 IATA shall not provide IAR access to an interested party unless authorization for such access has been granted by the Operator that owns the IAR, as specified in IPM 9.6.2. - 9.9.3 IATA shall not provide IAR access to an interested party that is subject to laws or other legal provisions that could potentially either: - (i) result in the public release or public disclosure of the IAR; or - (ii) otherwise compromise the security and confidentiality of the IAR. - 9.9.4 IATA shall not provide IAR access to an interested party unless such party has entered into a non-disclosure agreement with IATA that specifies the binding conditions associated with having access to an IAR. - 9.9.5 IATA shall have a process to provide IAR access, including access to archived IARs, to entities other than an interested party as specified in IPM 9.9.1.
+Such process shall ensure: - (i) access to the IAR(s) by the requestor is authorized by IATA; - (ii) the purpose and conditions of the use of the IAR(s) are authorized by IATA; - (iii) if applicable, information contained in the IAR(s) is de-identified by IATA; - (iv) such access is authorized by the Operator that owns the IAR(s).